 |Manual "Fresh Air" Skylights||$2,000 - $2,800||$1,100 - $1,500|

 There are three primary types of skylights manufactured: tubular, fixed, and vented.

 Average skylight prices for the most common types:

 - Fixed double-domed: $450 and up

-A roof's pitch affects the cost to install a skylight because that influences how it's mounted as well as how long it will take contractors to rough in the opening, mount it properly and seal it well enough to avoid leaks.
+A roof's pitch affects the cost to install a skylight.
+The pitch influences how it's mounted and how long it will take contractors to rough in the opening, mount it properly, and seal it well enough to avoid leaks.